wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ## Document & Content Management

-Planning, implementation, and control activities for lifecycle management of data and information found in any form or medium
+Planning, implementation, and control activities for lifecycle management of data and information found in any form or medium.

+Document and Content Management entails controlling the capture, storage, access, and use of data and information stored outside relational databases.

+Its focus is on maintaining the quality, security, integrity of and enabling access to documents and other **unstructured** information.

 ### Goals